 Register as New Patient

-If you wish to register as a patient you will need to complete the registration form which is available at the reception desk or can be emailed by request to the surgery.
+If you wish to register as a patient you will need to complete the registration form which is available at the Reception Desk or we can send a copy by email upon request.
+Please send your request to firstname.lastname@example.org.

 We ask newly registered patients to complete a health questionnaire, as it may be some time before your medical records are received.